 Foundations of PBC-DIDM

-The Research Team has many combined years of working together and with state and program leadership teams, coaches, practitioners, and families, to support the implementation of evidence-based PBC, professional development, and effective practices with children.
-PBC-DIDM is an opportunity to build on the team’s PBC-focused work, funded by the Institute of Education Sciences (IES), and to explore the translation of research to practice to advance learning and outcomes for young children and their families.
-Our work would not be possible without strong collaborative partnerships with participating states and early childhood programs who are serving as PBC-DIDM model demonstration sites.
+The PBC-DIDM Project Team has extensive experience working with state and program leadership teams, coaches, practitioners, and families to support the implementation of professional learning experiences, PBC, and effective practices with children and their families, to promote positive child and family outcomes.
+PBC-DIDM is an opportunity to build on this federally funded work conducted with support from the Institute of Education Sciences (IES) and the National Institutes of Health (NIH) and to explore effective implementation strategies for building capacity within states and programs to advance learning and outcomes for young children and their families.

-To learn more about the PBC-DIDM Model Demonstration Project, watch this 8 minute presentation by Dr. Patricia Snyder.
+To learn more about the PBC-DIDM Model Demonstration Project, watch this 8-minute presentation by Dr. Patricia Snyder.

 Learn more about PBC Foundations

-P is for Practice-Based Coaching
+Practice-Based Coaching

 Pyramid Model